 On the flip side, there have been many forgettable volumes in the EU (The Courtship of Princess Leia, with the unfortunate Han Solo line “Kiss my Wookiee,” springs to mind).
 But the EU has also shaken up the Star Wars galaxy in memorable ways: the death of at least one major character from the films; the birth of Jedi twins Jaina and Jacen Solo (and, later, their younger brother Anakin); an invasion by sadistic aliens from outside the galaxy (in the 27-volume New Jedi Order series); and, most recently, the re-emergence of the Sith in the current novel series, Legacy of the Force.
 That’s right, Jacen Solo goes down the path his grandfather took and becomes known as Darth Caedus – a name chosen by readers in an online contest.

-Karen Traviss’ Legacy of the Force novel Revelation recently topped the New York Times best sellers chart for paperback mass-market fiction.
+Karen Traviss’ Legacy of the Force novel Revelation once topped the New York Times best sellers chart for paperback mass-market fiction.
 It’s the penultimate chapter in the Legacy of the Force, and the Skywalker and Solo families are split by a new galactic civil war.
-The final chapter, Invincible by fantasy author Troy Denning, will hit shelves in hardback May 13.
+The final chapter, Invincible by fantasy author Troy Denning, hit shelves in hardback May 13, 2008.